2021 Update I How to Check and Inspect a PCB or PCBA

 On the contrary, the issue might actually have more to do with the other components in the device or gadget.
 In order to rule out the possibility that there is an issue with these other components of the device, it would be necessary to check them as well, in addition to that of the printed circuit board.

+It should be added that there are several other details as well when it comes to checking the functioning of a printed circuit board.
 The above are but some of the most important and indeed, standard ways in which the same is done across the industry level.